HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 2. Write a function called `calculateTotalPrice`.

-   - It takes one argument: an object that contains properties that only contain number values.
+   - It takes one parameter: an object that contains properties that only contain number values.
    - Loop through the object and add all the number values together.
    - Return a string: _"Total: €`amount`"_.